EnergyCube/RolePlay_Notes/README.md

 ## 📥Build the Setup

-After the generation of the Client you need to make one small modification in the setup generation script.
-Replace the following values by the values of your server.
+After the generation of the Client you need to make one small modification in the setup generation script.\
+Replace the following values by the values of your server :

 ```cpp
 ; Set your server ip / domain